McDonald’s came to Australia in 1971. It was part of a large expansion for the company, and a transformational moment for local cuisine.

 Meaningful change would not come until World War II.

 Around this time, large numbers of European migrants, mostly Italian and Greek, would relocate to Australia, fleeing the war and its chaotic aftermath.

 One of the gifts of Australian multiculturalism was an improvement in local cuisine.
 Dishes largely unknown in Australia – pasta, giros, many others – would all make their debut.

 Toto’s Pizza House, reportedly Australia’s first, opened in Carlton in 1954.

 The war also popularised hamburgers in Australia.
 The dish had first appeared sometime in the 1930s, but its consumption boomed alongside the arrival of American troops.

-Australian hamburgers had their own unique spin, often including beetroot, and/or a fried egg.
+Australian hamburgers had their own unique spin, often including beetroot, and a fried egg.
 Why we make them this way, remains a point of conjecture.

 Eggs were an agricultural staple, and beetroot was the first canned vegetable to be widely available in Australia.
-Both were easily sourced and cheap, and popular, so it probably made sense to include them on local burgers.
+Both were easily sourced and cheap, and so it probably made sense to include them on local hamburgers.

 But a more amusing explanation is also available.